Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Michaela McCloud

 As a therapist, I embrace the "taboo" topics, the uncomfortable conversations, and the growing pains.
 I take a warm, collaborative, and direct approach to working with members and am invested in your overall well-being.
-Outside of work, you can find me swimming, going for walks with my wife, and spending time with senior dogs.
-I foster senior pups through the Animal Pad in San Diego and have two of my own, named Tito and Fredi.
+Outside of work, you can find me swimming, trying new challah bread recipes with my wife, and spending time with animals.
+I foster senior pups through the Animal Pad in San Diego and have one little guy named Tito who you will likely meet in sessions.

 Read more